mcpython4-coding/core/README.md

 ----------------------------------------------------------------------------------------------------
 If python crashes with an error that says something about syntax,than you have got the wrong version:use python 3,not 2.
-(On Linux/UNIX,this can be done by replacing python with python3 and pip with pip3 in the bash commands) If only the pip command crashes, then you have'nt installed pip!This is only a problem on Linux/UNIX, a qick fix is to use:
+(On Linux/UNIX,this can be done by replacing python with python3 and pip with pip3 in the bash commands) If only the pip command crashes, then you haven't installed pip!
+This is only a problem on Linux/UNIX, a quick fix is to use:
 ```bash
 sudo apt-get install python3-pip
 ```
 If both fails with error like "command not found",then it means you've not added python to PATH(This is a problem only on Windows).The fast fix is:
-Run the install file again,click Modfiy,then check the box called "Add to PATH",then the click OK.
+Run the installer file again, click "Modify",then check the box called "Add to PATH", then the click OK.

 How to run?
 -----------------------------------------------------------------------------------------------------
-Type in console:
+Type in the console:
 ```shell script
 python __main__.py
 ```